-Network Compute Bridge functionality in the system can help you by coordinating the networking between various components and adding pre- and post-processing to your image calls, capturing and rotating images for you as needed.
-The tablet application has a built-in capability to view the output of bounding-box detectors online while driving (
+Network Compute Bridge functionality in the system can help you by coordinating the networking between various components and capturing images for you as needed.
+The tablet application has a built-in capability to view the output images from the detectors online.

 You have trained a model to detect tennis balls.
 You want to build a script to walk to every tennis ball in an area.
 Because your tennis ball detector is computationally expensive, you decide to have a big server running on the same WiFi network as Spot to do the computation.

 Large server is running in a server room, on the same WiFi network as Spot, or a compute payload attached to Spot, such as the CORE I/O.

-Your client laptop has a script that queries the
+Your client laptop has a script that calls the

 capture an image